-Unlike bank financing, purchase order financing hinges mostly on the financial strength and creditworthiness of the company who has placed an order with a particular business, and not on the business it self.
+Unlike bank financing lenders, purchase order financing hinges mostly on the financial strength and creditworthiness of the company who has placed an order with a particular business, and not on the business itself.
 This makes it a viable option for new businesses and those with average credit.

 Purchase Order Financing – How It Works & Benefits

 Purchase order financing is an effective form of business financing in which money is advanced against a purchase order for finished goods or value added products to finance the manufacturing of the item.
 Here are some articles you may find useful in order to fully understand how purchase order financing works and how it can help your business.